pywbem/pywbem/docs/appendix.rst

 installs the necessary Python SDK package for C/C++ (or displays its package name).
 On RHEL, the missing package is `python-dev`.
 For more details, see
-:ref:`Prerequisite operating system packages for development`.
+:ref:`Prerequisite operating system packages for install`.

 Installation fails with "invalid command 'bdist_wheel'"
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^